Digital-Forensics-Discord-Server/TheHitchhikersGuidetoDFIRExperiencesFromBeginnersandExperts/manuscript/chapter19.md

 Let us assume we have the output from a Windows Forensic suite that shows a particular user last login date of an enterprise workstation at a given time.
-This was done through the examination of the SAM registry file.
+This was done through the examination of the Security Account Manager (SAM) registry file.
 The specific time the user logged in is imperitive to the case and we want to cross verify the results.
 Our original output shows
 this:

 ![Original Registry Output](resources/Ch19/regripout.png)